Everything Parents Need to Know About Screen Time Management| 15 min read time

 Always keep the conversation going around screen time.
 Be firm but adaptable and revisit the rules every so often—as technology continues to change, so might the rules.

 Does it sometimes feel like screens rule the entire house?
 They don’t have to.
-While screen time is on the rise in many households, there are lots of offline options still available for families and individuals alike.
+While screen time is on the rise in many households, there are lots of offline options still available for families and individuals.
 Here are some ideas to keep kids off screens and active—mentally and physically:

 Screen time management isn’t something that magically happens overnight—but it can be achieved through discipline, consistency, and good planning.
 Involving the whole family in the process can help make the battle a little easier while also bringing everyone together and forming a tighter bond.

-Circle Home Plus can help get your family’s device use and screen time management under control.
-With a powerful suite of tools in a simple-to-use app, Circle is the easiest way to manage screen time on all Wi-Fi and mobile devices.
-From smartphones and tablets to TVs and video game consoles, Circle’s parental control device and app lets parents set limits and filter content—all from one app.
+Circle Parental Controls can help get your family’s device use and screen time management under control.
+With a powerful suite of tools in a simple-to-use parental control app to limit screen time, Circle is the easiest way to manage screen time on Wi-Fi and mobile devices.
+From smartphones and tablets to TVs and video game consoles, Circle’s Parental Control device and app turns your existing router into a parental control router and lets parents set limits and filter content—all from one app.